ValentinSiegert/aTLAS/README.md

     ```bash
     --noreload
     ```

+5. Add a new SECRET_KEY to `djtrustlab/settings.py` as current one is empty.

-5. Install also at least one supervisor. (https://github.com/N0omB/aTLAS_host)
+6. Install also at least one supervisor. (https://github.com/N0omB/aTLAS_host)

 ## Run